Big day in our little world, so let's get to it....

 My vote for stupidest silliest article on this subject goes to Randall Mell, who thinks Lexi herself has some 'splainin' to do:

-accounting” of the details of the viewer’s intervention that impacted the outcome of the ANA Inspiration three weeks ago.
+Lexi Thompson’s agent asked the LPGA in strong terms for a “true and transparentaccounting” of the details of the viewer’s intervention that impacted the outcome of the ANA Inspiration three weeks ago.

 That goes both ways.

 When Thompson meets the media for the first time since a four-shot penalty derailed her chance at winning a second major championship, there will be an accounting due there, too.
-She’s scheduled for a pretournament news conference in suburban Dallas on Wednesday at the Volunteers of America Texas Shootout
+She’s scheduled for a pretournament news conference in suburban Dallas on Wednesday at the Volunteers of America Texas Shootout.

 It will be the first time Thompson gets to fully explain what she was seeing and thinking as she marked her ball in the infraction in question at the 17th hole of Saturday’s third round.